Australian Age of Dinosaurs: History

-In mid-2006, David and Judy Elliott opened an "Australian Age of Dinosaurs" temporary fossil preparation facility in their shed at Belmont which was known locally as the "Prep Shed".
+In mid-2006, David and Judy Elliott opened an "Australian Age of Dinosaurs" temporary fossil preparation facility in their shed at Belmont, which was known locally as the "Prep Shed."
 It was here that fossil preparation was carried out by a small group of staff preparators and volunteers who were accommodated in the station's Jackeroo and Shearers Quarters.
 Work commenced on Wade and expanded to include the bones of "Banjo" and "Matilda" as each dig produced further fossils.
 This work continued for almost three years and incorporated the help of over 100 volunteers.
-It was during this time that the 'Free Wade' project began, supported by an Australian Geographic fundraiser and private donations from numerous volunteers, members and supporters.
+It was during this time that the 'Free Wade' project began, supported by an Australian Geographic fundraiser and private donations from numerous volunteers, members, and supporters.

-In September 2006, Peter Britton and Carol Britton, owners of Mt Landsborough Station near Winton donated 1,400 hectares of mesa or "Jump-Up" country to AAOD as a site for the future Museum.
-Over the following three years funding was raised from Desert Channels Queensland to enable the new site to be fenced.
-The Winton Shire Council built a new gravel road to the top of the Jump-Up and the Queensland Government contributed $500,000 toward a fossil preparation facility, staff cottages and water and power amenities.
-The Prep Shed at Belmont was closed and all fossils and equipment relocated to the Jump-Up in early 2009.
-The new facilities were opened to the public in July 2009 by the Queensland Premier Anna Bligh as part of Queensland's 150th year (Q 150) celebrations.
+In September 2006, Peter Britton and Carol Britton, owners of Mt.
+Landsborough Station near Winton, donated 1,400 hectares of mesa, or "Jump-Up" country, to AAOD as a site for the future museum.
+Over the following three years, funding was raised from Desert Channels Queensland to enable the new site to be fenced.
+The Winton Shire Council built a new gravel road to the top of the Jump-Up, and the Queensland Government contributed $500,000 toward a fossil preparation facility, staff cottages, and water and power amenities.
+The prep shed at Belmont was closed, and all fossils and equipment were relocated to the jump-up in early 2009.
+The new facilities were opened to the public in July 2009 by Queensland Premier Anna Bligh as part of Queensland's 150th year (Q 150) celebrations.

-AAOD Inc was restructured in June 2008 to become a not-for-profit Company Limited by Guarantee with a board of up to nine directors.
-The new company, Australian Age of Dinosaurs Ltd (AAODL) created a Society of Members (Australian Age of Dinosaurs Society) to carry on the support based work of AAOD Inc with levels of membership including ordinary members and life members, known as "Million Year Members".
+AAOD Inc. was restructured in June 2008 to become a not-for-profit company limited by guarantee with a board of up to nine directors.
+The new company, Australian Age of Dinosaurs Ltd. (AAODL), created a Society of Members (Australian Age of Dinosaurs Society) to carry on the support-based work of AAOD Inc. with levels of membership including ordinary members and life members, known as "Million Year Members."
+The museum's patron is Dame Quentin Bryce.

+On 25 January 2024 David Elliott was named Australia’s Local Hero by the Prime Minister, The Hon Anthony Albanese MP, for reviving palaeotourism in Australia.

 Buildings

-Construction of the AAOD Museum is divided into three stages with each stage occupying a different area of the Jump-Up.
-Construction of Stage 1, which includes a temporary fossil preparation building, two staff cottages and volunteer accommodation facilities, is now complete as is Stage 2 which consists of the Reception Centre for the AAOD Museum and a public car park.
-Stage 3, which is the future site of the AAOD Museum of Natural History, has completed its concept planning phase and initial construction of outdoor galleries has commenced.
+The construction of the AAOD Museum is divided into three stages, with each stage occupying a different area of the Jump-Up.
+Construction of Stage 1, which includes a temporary fossil preparation building, two staff cottages, and volunteer accommodation facilities, is now complete, as is Stage 2, which consists of the reception center for the AAOD Museum and a public car park.
+Stage 3, which is the future site of the AAOD Museum of Natural History, has completed its concept planning phase, and the initial construction of outdoor galleries has commenced.
 The AAOD Museum of Natural History has not yet been funded for construction.